Jimmy Rees: Career

-In 2018, Rees was crowned King of Moomba.
+In 2018, Rees was crowned King of Moomba with Chrissie Swan as Queen of Moomba.

 In November 2019, Rees announced that he had decided to end his stint with Giggle and Hoot.
 He was quoted as saying that he had decided to move on to a different phase of his life.
 The show's "gruelling schedule", involving shooting for 47 weeks a year, had made it difficult for his growing family of three young children.

-In 2020 he started releasing short humorous videos on TikTok and YouTube, covering topics such as parenting, packaging and the Covid-19 pandemic.
-His most well known videos are those in a series called "Meanwhile in Australia", where he plays the role of each state and territory negotiating lockdowns, borders and vaccinations.
+In 2020, he started releasing short humorous videos on TikTok and YouTube, covering topics such as parenting, packaging and the COVID-19 pandemic.
+His most well-known videos are those in a series called "Meanwhile in Australia", where he plays the role of political leaders such as the then-Prime Minister Scott Morrison and each state and territory Premier (of a state) or Chief Minister (of a territory) negotiating lockdowns, border restrictions and vaccinations.
 As of August 2021, the series had gained over 8 million followers on social media and 10 million fans on TikTok.

-In 2023, he is competing as a contestant on the first season of Taskmaster Australia with Tom Gleeson.
+In 2023, Rees competed as a contestant on the first season of Taskmaster Australia, hosted by Tom Gleeson.

+Honours and awards

+In the 2024 King's Birthday Honours list, Rees was appointed a Medal of the Order of Australia (OAM), "for service to the arts as an entertainer, and to the community".